3 Ways Home Modifications Reduce Caregiver Burnout and Injury Risk

 Low thresholds improve senior safety and independence and reduce caregiver burnout and injury

-Low threshold at doorway
+Low threshold at the doorway

 2. Get greater peace of mind